 Throw a generous pinch of salt in with your mushrooms to encourage them to release their moisture quickly and begin to brown.

 Adequately browning the mushrooms is the most important step of all in the recipe as it really adds to the flavour profile.
 So, stirring and tossing frequently, cook your mushrooms until they are very browned and have significantly reduced in size, about 5-8 minutes.
+I also call for browning mushrooms in recipes like my mushroom sauce and in my green beans and mushrooms.

 Once your mushrooms have adequately browned, carefully ladle a small amount of pasta cooking water into the skillet and stir to mix in well.
 Then, once your pasta has finished cooking, use tongs to remove it from the water and add it directly to the skillet.
 Don’t drain the pasta because you’re going to want to hang onto the cooking water — it’s likely you’re going to need more of it.